DaniJFerreira/Simple-interest-rate-calculator/README.md

 # Simple Interest R+ate Calculcator

-Project from Edx-IBM Cloud web develeper course. this project was implemented by me using css.
+Project from Edx-IBM Cloud Web Developer course.
+This project was implemented by me using css and javascript.

 ## Installation

-Use the link bellow to install the package on you project:
+Use the link bellow to learn more about:
 [javascript](https://www.w3schools.com/js/)
 [Css](https://www.w3schools.com/css/)